sbarbett/go-mud/README.md

 - Basic telnet-based multiplayer interaction
 - Persistent character creation and storage
 - Room-based movement and descriptions
-- Area loading from YAML files
+- Area and mob loading from YAML files
 - Simple command handling
+- Basic combat system
+- Stats and experience

 ## Running the Server
 To run the MUD server locally: